-The Southside Aces had the pleasure of joining piano virtuoso Butch Thompson onstage every month throughout 2019 to create music redolent of the New Orleans dance hall, and now they’re celebrating the release of their album, How Long Blues, a live recording from one of those nights.
+The Southside Aces had the pleasure of joining piano virtuoso Butch Thompson onstage every month throughout 2019 to create music redolent of the New Orleans dance hall, out of which came their album, How Long Blues, a live recording from one of those nights.
 The septet recorded at Crooners Supper Club, making Fridley, Minnesota the center of the hot jazz universe for those few hours.
 Their sounds were captured along with the wily vocals of special guest Charlie DeVore.
-They’ll be kicking off the album release with a special show at Crooners on Saturday, October 24.
+They released the album from the Belvedere Stage of Crooners on October 24, 2020.

-The inimitable Charlie DeVore, cornetist and vocalist for the Hall Brothers, has himself spent over sixty years playing New Orleans music, entertaining with a unique wit and authentic jazz heart.
+The inimitable cornetist and vocalist for the Hall Brothers, has himself spent over sixty years playing New Orleans music, entertaining with a unique wit and authentic jazz heart.

-The Southside Aces have been playing early jazz since 2003, covering a range of music from Jelly Roll Morton and Louis Armstrong, all the way to George Lewis and Preservation Hall Jazz Band.
+The sextet has been playing early jazz since 2003, covering a range of music from Jelly Roll Morton and Louis Armstrong, all the way to George Lewis and Preservation Hall Jazz Band.
 It has been their great fortune to be mentored by jazz luminaries like Thompson and DeVore, and to carry on the tradition of this great American music.